sen-su/node-colour-extractor/README.md

     > ce.hex2rgb('45c092')
     [69, 192, 146]

-## How does it work?

-That's what I'd like to know as well!
-Anyhow, `color-extractor` parses GraphicMagick's histogram, tries to detect similar colors and remove ones which appear less frequently than others.

-If you happen to know an actual algorithm that deals with this sort of stuff, don't hesitate to contact me!

 ## License

-color-extractor is published under MMIT license, please see the LICENSE file for full details.
+color-extractor is published under MIT license, please see the LICENSE file for full details.

 Photos used in the sample can be downloaded from Flickr: